 I am nuts about nuts.
 I love to eat them, but even more so I love to cook with them ~ then eat them.
 Given the chance, I could spend on nuts what others spend at a coffee shop, easily and regularly.
 I can’t decide if walnuts or hazelnuts are my favourite*.

 Every morning, when I would go to let the ducks out of the duck enclosure, I would take along my empty basket.
 Then, on hands and knees, forage under the hazelnut tree.
 It wouldn’t take long for my basket to fill.
 It’s a gift that keeps on giving.
 In fact I have been foraging hazel nuts now for almost 2 months!

-It was only a matter of a few weeks letting the nuts dry before I was able to start cracking them.
-I found a number of recommendations on the wonderful internet on how to crack them, but the best I came across was using a large plastic ziploc bag, placing the bag on the stone floor and tapping the nuts with a mallet.
+It was only a matter of a few weeks to let the nuts dry.
+Much shorter than walnuts.
+I found a number of recommendations on the wonderful internet on how to crack them open.
+The best I came across was using a large plastic ziploc bag, placing the bag on the stone floor and tapping the nuts with a mallet.

-At first I would hit too hard and pulverise the shell, and consequently the nut within – though was still able to extract some for use.
+At first I would hit too hard and pulverise the shell, and consequently the nut within.
+(Though I was still able to extract some for use.)
 With a bit of practise I got very adept at tapping just so and splitting the hard shell.

 And since nothing goes to waste here, the ’empty’ broken shells were then put out in the bottom garden for the birds and squirrels to forage through.
 They always managed to find a few tasty morsels I had missed or were too small for my use, but perfect size for a chicken.

 Once I completed a bag, I would extract the nuts from the shells and put them on a baking sheet and into a low temperature oven to roast for about 20 – 30 minutes.